-- Projects involving direct, on-the-ground trail work (e.g. trail crews, grooming activities). - Projects that will be closed out within this grant cycle (ending 10/15/2022).
-RTP funding is currently made available through the FAST Act, which expires after this cycle. - Projects that can be maintained without future RTP funds and/or that have a sustainable maintenance plan clearly identified. - Projects that have a clear tie to enhancing public safety for a large population and/or multiple trail user groups.
+- Projects involving direct, on-the-ground trail work (e.g. trail crews, grooming activities). - Projects that can be maintained without future RTP funds and/or that have a sustainable maintenance plan clearly identified. - Projects that have a clear tie to enhancing public safety for a large population and/or multiple trail user groups.